juttle/juttle/docs/index.md

   your data before implementing them in detail and in production using other stream-processing systems like Spark or Storm.

+Refer to the [Usage Examples](use_cases.md) section for more specific examples with Juttle programs and demos.

 ## Stream-processing Systems